-From the Skirvin, the Oklahoma City Museum of Art is only a short walk or streetcar ride away.
+From 21c, the Oklahoma City Museum of Art is only a short walk away.
 At the museum, you'll find three floors of traveling installations and permanent exhibits, including one of the largest collections of Dale Chihuly glass in the world and the renowned Samuel Roberts Noble Theater that screens international, independent, documentary and classic films year-round.

 The Oklahoma City Museum of Art puts you just a short walk (less than five minutes) or one streetcar stop away from the Oklahoma City National Memorial and Museum.
 Yes, the topic is a heavy and tragic one, but you will be amazed at the beauty the city has managed to reclaim in order to pay tribute to the victims and survivors, honor the volunteers and first responders and celebrate our city’s resilience and determination.
-In honor of the 25th anniversary of the Oklahoma City bombing, admission is free on the 25th of every month this year.
+Visit this page to reserve timed tickets to the museum.
 Access to the Outdoor Symbolic Memorial is always free.

 From the Memorial, you can walk over to Automobile Alley, just two blocks east, and spend the afternoon in one of our city’s original districts.
-Shop for souvenirs at Plenty Mercantile, Shop Good and Tin Lizzies then grab a snack at the Parlor, the district's newest culinary concept and food hall.
-For stronger libations, check out Sidecar Barley & Wine Bar or head to Waters Edge Winery for more than 50 different locally-made fine wines.
+Shop for souvenirs at Plenty Mercantile, Shop Good and Tin Lizzies then grab a snack or craft beverage at the Parlor, Sidecar Barley & Wine Bar or Twisted Spike.
 As you explore Automobile Alley, keep an eye out for a vibrant building with an iconic boom box outside.
-Although the inside of Factory Obscura's Mix-Tape is temporarily closed, the outside of the immersive art exhibit is one of OKC's most Instagramable spots and it's worth the stop.
+Factory Obscura's Mix-Tape is OKC's first immersive art exhibit and the outside of the building is one of the most Instagramable spots in the city, so it's worth the stop.
 Tip: press any button on the boombox and watch what happens next.